Docs

 Workflow tip: Find a dithering algorithm you like, lock it, then mash Randomize to explore color and glow variations on top of it.

-Randomize is available in DaVinci Resolve.
+Randomize is available in DaVinci Resolve and Final Cut Pro.
 In After Effects, use the host's built-in randomize/brainstorm features.